protomaps/docs/basemaps/localization.md

 - `name:zh-Hant` = `倫敦`
 - _... many other localized values..._

-Going back to our Switzerland example, each of the local (often official) languages would have a specific language name value (in this case German `de`, French `fr`, Italian `it`, and Romansh `rm`), like:
+Going back to our Switzerland example, each of the official languages would have a specific language name value (in this case German `de`, French `fr`, Italian `it`, and Romansh `rm`), like:

 - `name:de` = `Schweiz`
 - `name:fr`	= `Suisse`